Rodolfo Faistauer - Pianist

 In parallel to his formal studies, Rodolfo participated in the International Summer Academies of the Mozarteum in Salzburg and Nancy, as well as the International Keyboard Institute and Festival in New York.
 He has had the chance to play for artists such as: Alexander Korsantia, Andrzej Jasinski, Jean-Philippe Collard, Paul Schenly, Peter Frankl and Ricardo Castro.

-Rodolfo is currently on the faculty of Northwestern University’s Bienen School of Music where he teaches Piano Repertoire.
+Rodolfo is Visiting Assistant Professor of Music and Director of the Piano Area at Whitman College.
+He was previously on the faculty of Northwestern University’s Bienen School of Music where he taught Piano Literature.

 MUSIC